atharaq/atharaq.github.io/calc-2/syllabus.md

 Upon completion of this course, students should be able to...

 * Use basic derivative facts to compute antiderivatives and definite integrals
-* Evaluate various integration techniques and apply them to definite and indefinite integrals
+* Comptue definite and indefinite integrals by choosing appropriate integration techniques
 * Solve problems in a range of applications using integration, including:
   * Acceleration problems
   * Finding centroids of regions